ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-26-gitifying-svn-how-i-brought-modern-version-control-to-an-ageold-system.md

 * 9d3fa32 Creating initial repository structure
 {%- endhighlight -%}

-It works like a charm 😎.
+Works like a charm 😎.

 ## The Impact